abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l -E '/a/*/m\w{1,2}\\.[c-h]'

 Printout option:
-<pre>- Size								-s   or with extra info of similar to command ls -l
+<pre>- Size					-s   or with extra info: -ls  (similar to command ls -l)
 - Last modification, change/creation, and access date time   -m, -c, -a
 - Last modification, change/creation, and access hour time   -mh, -ch, -ah
 - Information on the file found (whether 64/32 bit binary etc)	-i
 - Dependencies of file found in one level depth			-de</pre>

 One of the most useful feature of this tool are its widely recognized, standard format of both the input and output which could later be used or piped as input of another utility, and the -x (or-xs for case-sensitive) exclusion option for excluding some certain files or paths from the main result paths
 E.g. search under **lib** being under **dev** being under **qt** dir. instead of in **src** or **core**, any **c** file:

-$ l /qt/src/../dev/core/../lib/*.c\\*.cpp\\*.o
+$ l /qt/src/../dev/core/../lib/*.c\\\\*.cpp\\\\*.o
 /qt/dev/lib/main.c
 /qt/dev/lib/edit.c
 /qt/dev/lib/clear.c
 /qt/dev/lib/main.cpp
-/qt/dev/lib/edit.cpp
+/qt/dev/lib/edit.o

-And the result is recognizable as absolute path, surronded by '' if it contains space, which is ready to be piped correctly by **\| xargs** ...
+And the result is recognizable as absolute path, surronded by single quote ('') if it contains space, which is ready to be piped correctly by **\| xargs** ...

-$ l -c-5
-   find object created less than or equal to 5 minutes ago.
-No unit defaults to be in minute
-$ l -c5-
-   find object created more than or equal to 5 minutes ago
-$ l -a5h-7h
-   find object accesed between 5 and 7 hours ago inclusively
-$ l -m-5d
-   find object modified 5 days ago or earlier
-$ l -m5d
-   find object modified exactly 5 days ago

 ## AUTOMATED REMOVAL